benjamesian/courses/React-The_Complete_Guide/journal.md

 70: styled-components is an alternative to Radium

+73: CSS Modules is yet another alternative for styling.
+It is preferred by the instructor as it allows you to keep css rules in CSS files and still dynamically change styles

 ### ![recap][recap-icon] S5 Recap

 - maps that generate arrays of JSX are not like regular arrays, you cannot call length on them directly, prefer working with underlying state data to JSX data stored in variables
 - inline-styling can be changed dynamically with JS
+- 3rd party packages (and CSS Modules) exist to help with dynamically styling components and scoping styles

 [//]: # "logos used"